MCP Server

 #Cursor IDE

-Cursor has native MCP support.
+Cursor has native MCP support with OAuth 2.0.
 Add t0ggles to your MCP configuration:

 Configuration file location: ~/.cursor/mcp.json